patrickkunka/helpful-merge/README.md

 Unfortunately, this message is not particularly helpful, and particularly unhelpful for novice developers who may not understand the concept of extensibility.
 There is where Helpful Merge comes in.

-We can replace `Object.assign()` in the above example with Helpful Merge's merge implementation, which provides a helpful and customizable error message with a suggestion of of the closest matching property name on the target object:
+We can replace `Object.assign()` in the above example with Helpful Merge's merge implementation, which provides a helpful and customizable error message with a suggestion of the closest matching property name on the target object:

 ```js
 import merge from 'helpful-merge';